 Grandmother caught the tribe’s attention at the bank’s edge.
 “Nole has given her blood to the goddess and the river in thanks for this easy crossing!
 It is time we do the same.”
 With great ceremony, she pricked one of her wrists and let the blood fall into the water.
 Everyone followed her example, including Levain, who didn’t look thrilled to have another patient so early into the run.
 I waited until most of the tribe had pricked their wrists before I pricked my mark and used my prayer needle to flick the beads of blood into the river’s swift current.

-Bio: I'm a recent college grad who loves reading and writing fantasy stories.
+Bio: I'm a typical writer who loves reading and writing fantasy stories.
 Romance often gets mixed in as well, but we'll see if that happens with my current work in progress.
-I decided to post what I'm working on here to help me keep writing consistently now that I can no longer share in the writing club I had in college.
+I decided to post what I'm working on here to help me keep writing consistently.